-The discount rate used to measure the total pension liability was 6.50%, based on the expected long-term rate of return on pension investments of 6.77%, but assuming an annual rate of inflation of 2.5%.
+The discount rate used to measure the total pension liability was 6.50%.
 The projection of cash flows used to determine the discount rate assumes revenues will remain level.
 Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
-Therefore, the long-term rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.
+Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.